Good eating habits for a 3 year old

-Eating together as a family.
 Three-year-olds learn so much about eating and socializing at the dinner table.
 Studies show that children who eat at least one meal a day with their families have better vocabularies, as well as better diets.
 Turn off the TV during mealtimes and talk instead.
 Have meals at regular times, at a regular place like the kitchen or dining room table.

-Table-side manners.
 Teach him to say ""please,"" ""thank you"" and ""may I."" He should help set the table and clear up afterwards.
 She's likely to enjoy the habits and rituals of family meals.

-Dealing with constipation.
 If your preschooler is having painful, hard stools or doesn't have a BM for a day or two, change his diet right away.
 If the problem isn't corrected in a day or two, call your healthcare provider for advice.
 Your child may become reluctant to use the toilet if this goes on too long.